modrocko/simple-crm/README.md

 # Simple CRM

-### World's simplest, fastest, useful CRM — via Alfred
+### World's simplest, fastest, most usable CRM — via Alfred

-The problem with most CRMs...
-Hassle to load an app.
-Too long to log in online.
-Too slow to add new contacts.
-Too cumbersome to find existing ones.
-And more features than most users need.
+**The problem with most CRMs...**

+✘  Hassle to load an app
+✘  Too long to log in online
+✘  Too slow to add new contacts
+✘  Too cumbersome to find existing ones
+✘  And more features than most users need

-But with Simple CRM...
+**But with Simple CRM...**

-✓  Load immediately, thanks to Alfred
+**✓**  Load immediately, thanks to Alfred
-✓  Add new contacts — blazingly simple & fast
+**✓**  Add new contacts — blazingly simple & fast
-✓  Find them — even faster
+**✓**  Find them — even faster
-✓  Use tags to filter in infinite ways
+**✓**  Use tags to filter in infinite ways
-✓  Use your favorite editor for all contacts file
+**✓**  Use your favorite editor for all contacts file
-✓  Save any search using the `enter` key
+**✓**  Save any search using the `enter` key
-✓  Smart Icons for lead status & more *(completely configurable)*
+**✓**  Smart Icons for lead status & more *(completely configurable)*

+**More...**

+**Simple CRM is (super) lightweight, workflow built around files**.
+You open & edit these files with your favorite editor.
+What this workflow does is make it easy & fast to define, add, tag, find &  view contacts.
+And has tools to import, export & backup all your contacts.

+Simple CRM is built for power users, freelancers & anyone wanting less — to do more.

+Give it a shot.
+Tell me what ya like.
+And what sucks.
+I'll make it un-suck.

 ## Usage